 The UNI School Psychology Program is a NASP-approved full-time program which consists of two degrees: a Master of Arts in Education (MAE) and an Educational Specialist (Ed.S.), both of which follow a scientist-practitioner model.
 The MAE in Educational Psychology: Context and Techniques of Assessment is earned after the first full year of coursework (minimum 32 credits) and the successful completion of a literature review.
 The Ed.S. degree in School Psychology is earned after completion of an additional 36 semester hours, including a full-time internship.
 There is both a thesis and non-thesis option for the Ed.S. program.
 Individuals who have earned a masters degree in a related field may be admitted to the Ed.S. program.
 These individuals must complete all of the requirements of the School Psychology program to be granted the Ed.S.

-To be considered for admission, all application materials must be postmarked by February 1st for admission the following Fall semester.
+To be considered for admission, all application materials must be submitted by December 15th for admission the following Fall semester.
+(Ex: For admission Fall 2016, application materials are due Dec.
+15, 2015.)
 The Program only admits students for study beginning in the fall semester.

 Attach one form completed by letter author to each letter of recommendation.